retrocomputacion/retrobbs/readme.md

 # 1 Introduction

-*RetroBBS* is a bulletin board system specifically developed to work in conjunction with *[Turbo56k](docs/turbo56k.md)* protocol-capable terminals, such as *[Retroterm](https://github.com/retrocomputacion/retroterm)* for the Commodore 64.
+*RetroBBS* is a bulletin board system specifically developed to work in conjunction with *[Turbo56k](docs/turbo56k.md)* protocol-capable terminals, such as *[Retroterm](https://github.com/retrocomputacion/retroterm)* for the Commodore 64, Commodore Plus/4 or MSX computers.

 *RetroBBS* is written in *Python3* and uses several 3rd party modules to provide a rich, multimedia online experience for 8-bit computers.